wpfleger96/Calculator/README.md

 You implicitly agree to Academic Honesty policy as outlined in the course syllabus and course website (available at: http://cs.uga.edu/~mec/cs1302/).

-In addition to the terms expressed in that policy, you are not to make any portion of your implementation of this project publicly available.
-This includes, but is not limited to, posting snippets of your code on help websites.
-You may ask general questions about programming on these websites that relate to this project, but you must phrase such questions in a way that makes them independent of this project.
-If you copy material from the Web (in any fashion) and incorporate it into your code then please cite where you got the code from in order to avoid plagiarism.
-Violating these terms will be considered an act of academic dishonesty.

 In accordance with the notice above, I must caution you to **not** fork this repository on GitHub if you have an account.
 Doing so will more than likely make your copy of the project publicly visible.
 Please follow the instructions